FanDuel promo code: Claim $200 in bonus bets for Seahawks vs. Patriots in 2026 NFL Big Game on Sunday

 The Seahawks earned the No. 1 seed in the NFC, going 14-3 and winning arguably the toughest division in football.
 Seattle finished atop two other playoff teams, the Rams and 49ers, who both had shorter odds than them entering the season to win the NFC West.
 However, Seattle proved its dominance over them again during the postseason, knocking off both teams in their run to the Big Game.
 After a first-round bye, the Seahawks defeated the 49ers, 41-6, in the Divisional Round and then the Rams, 31-27, in the NFC Championship Game.

 The Patriots also went 14-3 this season, but they didn't face nearly as difficult a schedule during the regular season and the playoffs as Seattle.
 Still, New England still won the games it needed to.
 The Patriots have allowed only 26 points during their three postseason games and are coming off a 10-7 road win over the Broncos in the AFC Championship Game.
 For NFL betting, the Seahawks are 4.5-point favorites in the latest Seahawks vs. Patriots odds, with an over/under of 45.5 points, both unchanged from the opening lines.
+Seahawks quarterback Sam Darnold is the +120 MVP favorite, followed by Patriots quarterback Drake Maye (+230).
 Sign up for FanDuel Sportsbook here:

 Responsible Gaming